-How a wedding photographer in Poole built an impressive vintage camera collection upwards of 70 …and counting
+How a boutique photographer in Poole built an impressive vintage camera collection of 70 …and counting

 My boss had a few old fashioned cameras on display and I fell in love with them.
-I thought it would be great to have a collection like this but I never thought about it seriously as I knew that: I don’t have enough money to invest in completely unnecessary things and I had no clue where to look for them.
-So back then I gave up on this idea.
+I thought it would be great to have a collection like this but I never thought about it seriously as I knew that I didn’t have enough money to invest in completely unnecessary things, and I had no clue where to look for them.
+So back then I gave up on the idea.